pluots/sql-udf/README.md

 ## Detailed overview

 This section goes into the details of implementing a UDF with this library, but it is non-exhaustive.
-For that, see the documentation, or the `udf_examples` directory for well-annotated examples.
+For that, see the documentation, or the `udf-examples` directory for well-annotated examples.

 ### Struct creation